 "How can I do it, Toni?"

-Working on the foreground and drawing the spectator's attention to this part of the frame.
+Working on the foreground and drawing the viewer's attention to this part of the frame.

 "And why the foreground?"